norio-ogawa/viya-operations-dashboard/README.md

 If you find new metrics that should be monitored in daily operations, feel free to add them and customize the dashboard for your environment.

-## Notes
+## Note
-Some infrastructure or monitoring containers may not be relevant for daily SAS Viya operations.
+Some containers regularly appear at the top of utilization rankings even when the environment is healthy.

-Use the **Hidden** dashboard variable to define container names that should be excluded from charts and rankings.
+Use the Hidden dashboard variable to exclude such containers from charts and rankings.

 Example:
 ```text